 Websites for local businesses also want to focus on local link building, which involves earning links with a local emphasis.
 This helps rankings for queries with a location modifier, such as custom t-shirts in Hamilton.

 If you were the owner of a custom clothing store here in Hamilton, a good chunk of your link building strategy could consist of reaching out to local organizations for partnerships or collaborations that would result in a link to your store’s site.

 Citations also count towards local SEO.
 These are any mention of your business name, address, and phone number.
 The key here is that citations need to be consistent in appearance across the web.

 Even if you’re not that well-versed in SEO or don’t spend time researching it, you’ve probably heard the mantra that content is king.
 We’ve even made that claim ourselves.

-Google loves to see expertise, authority and trust in the content that we create.
+Google loves to see expertise, authority, and trust in the content that we create.
 They’re fantastic at recognizing it and taking it into account, and that’s what makes it such an important ranking factor.

 Why?
-Because they want to provide users with the most authoritative answers for their questions.
+Because they want to provide users with the most authoritative answers to their questions.
 If your content can do that – especially with consistency – you’ve got a great head start on a major ranking factor.